QinyueZheng/linguistic_datastory/index.md

 <span style="color:#999"> 2.
 John M. Gottman and Robert W. Levenson.
 2000.
 The
 timing of divorce: Predicting when a couple will divorce over a 14-year period.
 Journal of Marriage and Family, 62(3):737–745. </span><br>
 <span style="color:#999"> 3.
 Lu Wang and Claire Cardie.
 2014.
 A piece of my mind: A sentiment analysis approach for online dispute detection.
 In Proceedings of the Association for Computational Linguistics. </span><br>
-<span style="color:blue">Richard Socher, Alex Perelygin, Jean Y Wu, Jason
+<span style="color:#999"> 4.
+Richard Socher, Alex Perelygin, Jean Y Wu, Jason
 Chuang, Christopher D Manning, Andrew Y Ng, and Christopher Potts.
 2013.
 Recursive deep models for semantic compositionality over a sentiment treebank.
 In Proceedings of Emperical Methods in Natural Language Processing.</span><br>